Root number of the twists of an elliptic curve

 \subsection{Main results}

-We are interested in the behaviour of the root number in a one-parameter family of twists of elliptic curves, that is to say in the fibers of an isotrivial elliptic surface.
-We will see that it respects a certain type of periodicity:
+We are interested in the behaviour of the root number in a one-parameter family of twists of elliptic curves, that is, to say in the fibres of an isotrivial elliptic surface. \begin{definition} \begin{enumerate} \item A function $f:\mathscr{F}\subseteq\Z\rightarrow\{\pm1\}$ is periodic (or $N$-periodic) if there exists a positive integer $N$ such that for each $t,t'\in\mathscr{F}$